 What Honours degrees are available

 Entry into Honours is highly competitive.
 If you have demonstrated academic excellence (a Grade Point Average of 5.00 or above) during your Bachelor degree you are invited to apply to do Honours.
+Please note that you will need to meet the course specific entry requirements to be eligible for an offer.
 These requirements may change from year-to-year as some courses are more competitive than others.